-Below investigates one specific fraud, however, additional threats are others outlined on the page:
+Below calls attention to one specific fraud, however, additional threats are others outlined on the page:

 What is Account Takeover?